google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/async-functions.md

 but without blocking the main thread.
 They make your asynchronous code less "clever" and more readable.

-Async functions look like this:
+Async functions work like this:

     async function myFirstAsyncFunction() {
       try {